-OCTA shall provide an updated version of the report and checklist Form 10-1 from the CTFP GuidelinesForm 10-8 has been provided forso a lead agency tocan determine the reporting and documentation required for an initial payment request.
-Staff may request additional documentation that is not listed on the checklist Form 10-8 prior to approving the request.
-The electronic versions of the forms will beare available through the OCFundtracker.
+Form 10-8 has been provided so a lead agency can determine the reporting and documentation required for an initial payment request.
+Staff may request additional documentation that is not listed on Form 10-8 prior to approving the request.
+The electronic versions of the forms are available through the OCFundtracker.

-Below is additional information updating Section 10.1 in the CTFP Guidelinesof this chapter regarding documentation requirements for Project P payment requests:
+Below is additional information updating Section 10.1 of this chapter regarding documentation requirements for Project P payment requests:

-- Invoice For initial payments, the lead agency shall invoice for 75% of the contract amount or programmed amount of the project's Primary Implementation, whichever is less, rounded down to the nearest thousand dollars.
+Invoice - For initial payments, the lead agency shall invoice for 75% of the contract amount or programmed amount of the project's Primary Implementation, whichever is less.
 For final payments of the Primary Implementation, the lead agency shall invoice the remaining balance of the project's Primary Implementation phase contract amount or programmed amount, whichever is less.
+(Form 10-8)

-(Form 8-110-8) - Project Certification Letter.
-(Form 8-210-9) - Revised Cost Estimate.
-(Form 8-310-10) - Plans, Specifications, and Estimate (PS&E) Certification (Form 10-11) - Certification of Phase (Form 10-12) - Final Report Submission (Form 10-13) - Division of Cost Schedule (Form 10-14) - Work Schedule OCTA requires a complete project schedule, including expected start and competition dates for tasks in the Primary Implementation and Ongoing Maintenance and Operation phases - Right-of-Way Documents No requirements as Right-of-Way is not a part of Project P
+- Project Certification Letter.
+(Form 10-9)

+- Revised Cost Estimate.
+(Form 10-10)

+- Plans, Specifications, and Estimate (PS&E) Certification (Form 10-11)

+- Certification of Phase (Form 10-12)

+- Final Report Submission (Form 10-13)

+- Division of Cost Schedule (Form 10-14)

+- Work Schedule OCTA requires a complete project schedule, including expected start and competition dates for tasks in the Primary Implementation and Ongoing Maintenance and Operation phases

+- Right-of-Way Documents No requirements as Right-of-Way is not a part of Project P